 - Tactile Response Sounder: A short beep sound will be heard from the tactile response sounder located near the LCD any time a button press in this panel is accepted.
 There may be a short delay between the press and the sounder's beep. - Silence Button: Is used to silence the internal alert sounder.
+Note: The Silence button when held down for a minimum of 5 seconds will start the LCD test and LCD lamp test sequence.

 If the Silence Button does not silence the Alert Sounder, it may be due to an overheating condition.
 Other MultiNet Receiver functions may appear normal.
 The unit must be shut down and the cause of the overheating condition must be corrected before continued use.
-To shut down the unit, press the Power Button on the front panel for 10 seconds or switch the power switch on the rear panel to the Off position.
+To shut down the unit, switch the power switch on the rear panel to the Off position.
 Contact AES for service